Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 Cordoba is another of Andalusia’s popular towns.
 Highlights include the Mezquita (see photo below), the Roman bridge, Alcazar de los Reyes Cristianos and its beautiful gardens, Casa Andalusi (a 17th century house) and just wandering around the Mezquita (this area is called Calleja de las Flores).

 Unfortunately, we didn’t have time to visit Cordoba, but if you have time – go for it.
-If not, go straight to Granada.
+If not, head straight to Granada.

-Granada is the perfect place to end your Andalusia road trip.
+Granada is the perfect place to end your Andalucia road trip.
 It’s located in the mountains, which means fabulous views and it’s also home to the world-famous Alhambra.

 Alhambra is the most-visited site in all of Spain and not without reason.
 Plus, Granada has a completely different vibe than any other Spanish town we visited.
 Maybe because it’s in the mountains, who knows.
 But Granada is a lovely town worth visiting for 1-3 days.